vgurianov/srt/docs/experiment1.md

 +----+-----+-----+------+------+-----+
 ```

-Column *Tw* is number of tact of model time.
-Column x - coordinate of particle in moment *Tw*.
-Column *tp* is time of particle.
+Column *Tw* is the number of tact of model time.
+Column x - coordinate of the particle in moment *Tw*.
+Column *tp* is the time of the particle.
 We observe time dilation.
-In particle, elapse *tp* units of time but in rest frame of reference register *t* units of time.
+In particle, elapse *tp* units of time but in the rest frame of reference register *t* units of time.
 Column *ta* is analytic calculation to formula \\(ta = \sqrt{s^2+x^2}\\) .
 Value *ta* compare with *t*